redhat-developer/odo/docs/proposals/odo-deploy.md

     - If argument values are invalid, display a meaningful error message.

 #### Build
-- Start a new pod with a build container (privileged container with `buildah:stable` image).
-- Mount the image registry credentials passed by the user.
+- If the cluster supports `BuildConfig`, use it:
+    - Use BuildConfig to build and push a container image by using:
-- Copy the application source code into the build container.
+        - the source code in the user's workspace
-- Fetch the dockerfile using URI in the attributes of the devfile and make it available in the container.
+        - dockerfile specified by the devfile
-- Execute `buildah bud` command using src code, dockerfile and tag information.
-- Push the built image using the tag and credentials.
+        - tag generated based on project and internal registry details
+- If the cluster does not support `BuildConfig`, switch to Kaniko:
+    - Use Kaniko to build and push a container image by using:
-- Delete the build container and the pod.
+        - the source code in the user's workspace
+        - dockerfile specified by the devfile
+        - tag provided by the user
+        - credentials provided by the user
+- Cleanup all build resources created above.

 #### Deploy
+- Delete existing deployment, (if invoked with --force flag)
-- Fetch the deployment manifest using URI in the attributes of the devfile. and make it available in the container.
+- Fetch the deployment manifest using URI in the attributes of the devfile.
 - Replace templated text in the deployment manifest with relevant values:
     - PROJECT_NAME: name of odo project
     - CONTAINER_IMAGE: `tag` for the built image
     - PORT: URL information in env.yaml
 - Apply the new deployment manifest create/update the application deployment.
-- Save the deployment manifest in `.odo` folder.
+- Save the deployment manifest in `.odo/env/` folder.
 - Provide the user with a URL for accessing the deployed application.

 ### odo deploy delete
 This command will perform the following actions:
-- Check if there is an existing deployment for the app (can use the saved deployment manifest in `.odo` folder)
+- Check if there is an existing deployment for the app (can use the saved deployment manifest in `.odo/env/` folder)
     - If found, delete the resources specified in the deployment manifest.
     - If not found, show a meaningful error message to the user.